Snapchat/KeyDB-docs/docs/config-file.md

 # can be easily a long string from /dev/urandom or whatever, so by using a
 # long and unguessable password no brute force attack will be possible.

-# Redis ACL users are defined in the following format:
+# KeyDB ACL users are defined in the following format:
 #
 #   user <username> ... acl rules ...
 #